 If you wana know what’s up – Follow the money

-I can just imagine that any kind of looming pandemic, is the wet dream of every financially ambitions pharmaceutical organisation and I am sorry to say – I don’t know any that are not profit motivated…
+I can just imagine that any kind of looming pandemic, is the wet dream of every financially ambitions pharmaceutical organisation and I am sorry to say – I don’t know any that aren’t profit motivated…

-I can also imagine that the new WHO international laws relating to pandemics put in place since 2005, were heavily lobbied for and influenced by, those who stand to benefit the most as a direct result.
+I can also imagine that the new WHO international laws relating to pandemics, put in place since 2005 were heavily lobbied for and influenced by, those who stand to benefit the most.

 The patent on Tamiflu the antiviral drug which was found to be effective against bird flu, and surprise surprise is also effective against ‘pig-bird-human flu’ viruses, is owned by a US biotech firm – ‘Gilead Sciences Inc.’ The Swiss pharmaceutical company ‘Roche Holding AG’ only owns the monopoly over production and marketing of the Tamiflu drug.

 These exclusive rights of Roche and Gilead were increasingly challenged as early as 2005.
 Governments all over the world were confronted with Roche lack of capacity to produce the necessary quantities of Tamiflu.
 With growing fears of a global bird flu pandemic, countries worldwide were obliged under the new (then) international WHO laws to stockpile the drug, while Roche was unable to fulfil their orders.